-As regards non-residents, income arising from investments made in Mozambique is, in general, taxed according to specific withholding tax rates, unless their activity is carried out through a permanent establishment situated therein (in this last scenario, the permanent establishment should be taxed in accordance with the rules applicable to resident entities).
+As regard to non-residents, income arising from investments made in Mozambique is, in general, taxed according to specific withholding tax rates, unless their activity is carried out through a permanent establishment situated therein (in this last scenario, the permanent establishment should be taxed in accordance with the rules applicable to resident entities).

 As a general rule, the withholding tax rate is 20%.
-Nevertheless, certain services rendered in Mozambique are subject to a final 10% (ten percent) IRPC rate, namely income derived from (i) telecommunications and international transport services (as well as from the assembling and installation of equipment related to those services); (ii) services related to the construction, rehabilitation and production of infrastructures, or to the transport and distribution of electricity in rural areas, in the context of public projects; and (iii) securities listed on the Mozambique Stock Exchange, except the interests on treasury bills and debt securities listed on a stock exchange.
+Nevertheless, certain services rendered in Mozambique are subject to a final 10% IRPC rate, namely income derived from (i) telecommunications and international transport services (as well as from the assembling and installation of equipment related to those services); (ii) services related to the construction, rehabilitation and production of infrastructures, or to the transport and distribution of electricity in rural areas, in the context of public projects; and (iii) chartering of vessels to carry out fishing and cabotage activities; and (iv) securities listed on the Mozambique Stock Exchange, except the interests on treasury bills and debt securities listed on a stock exchange.

-Taxation of dividends, capital gains, interest and royalties
+Taxation of Dividends, Capital Gains, Interest and Royalties